alphagov/govuk_ab_analysis/README.md

   The data should be provided as one `processed_journey.csv.gz` file per day the test was run.
    This pipeline will then be `sample.py`'ed from those days provided to achieve a user defined sample size.
     This outputs a single `sampled_processed_journey.csv.gz` file that is analysed with `analysis.py`.
+    The analysis will check statistical assumptions for you and alert you if there is a problem.
+    The script or notebook options outputs the information for a statistician to interpret.
-    This outputs the knowledge to inform a decision whether there was a difference between page variants A and B.
+     This knowledge can inform a decision as to whether there was a difference between page variants A and B.

 ## Requirements
 * Python 3.7